Letson-XD/CS4102-Computer-Graphics/README.md

 ## Part Two:

-A more advanced renderer for three 3D textured icosahedron with perspective was developed.
+A more advanced renderer for three 3D textured icosahedron with single-point perspective projection was developed.
 Sinusoidal animation and smooth shading with a white point light source was also implemented.

 ## Part Three: